-A tale of science and discovery – 50,000 words – Nine years and over.
+A tale of science and discovery – 265 pages – Nine years and over – with 25 black and white Illustrations and map.

 Agnès is a twelve-year-old runaway who dreams of her father’s return from across the sea.
 After a chance encounter with an ageing artist and inventor, she learns of his dream of building a flying machine and resolves to help him achieve it.